Object: Portrait of William Henry Bates

 William Henry Bates was 26 years old when he enlisted for military service at Trentham on 7 September 1915.
 He stated his occupation as 'Draper's Assistant' and was working for the Defence Department at Awapuni Camp, near Palmerston North.
 His parents lived in Eastbourne, England.

-William joined the New Zealand Medical Corps on enlistment .
-His file records that he was discharged from the Corps on 30 October for the offence of arriving late at Trentham Camp, however he embarked on the Hospital Ship 'Marama' on 4 December 1915.
-He returned to New Zealand in November 1916.
-On 30 November he was granted leave without pay until 20 August 1917, and a note on his file records that during this period 'he was not performing any miltary duties.'
+William embarked for Alexandria on the Hospital Ship 'Marama' on 4 December 1915.
+The hospital ships 'Marama' and 'Maheno', acquired by the New Zealand Government and equipped by public donations, made several voyages between 1915 and 1919, primarily to ferry the wounded from the Western Front and Mediterranean-Aegean theatre to hospitals in England or Egypt.
+William returned to New Zealand in November 1916.
+On 30 November he was granted leave without pay until 20 August 1917, and a note on his file records that during this period 'he was not performing any military duties.'

 On 8 December 1917 he was discharged as 'no longer physically fit for war-service due to a 'pre-enlistment disability' that was aggravated by active service.'
 His 'disability' was recorded in the report of a Medical Board which examined him on 5 December as 'Hypochondriasis', an anxiety disorder about one's health.
 At the time of his discharge he was a patient at Waikato Sanatorium, near Cambridge.